 I love cherries.
 When we lived in Washington, I could buy pints at roadside pop-ups for a dollar in the summer.
 I got hooked.
 So I was fascinated to see virtually all of Steve Ela's cherry trees covered in netting.

 The trees get a little less light this way, he told me - but they're also much less susceptible to pests when they are protected.
-Many of the delicious organic cherries I eat in the future, will be grown under miles and miles of fabric covering just like this.
+Many of the delicious organic cherries we eat in the future will be grown under miles and miles of fabric covering just like this.

 For Stern, I took a train ride from Denver on Amtrak's California Zephyr line and photographed the experience.
 Writer Alex Kraft and I spent two days on the train learning the stories of passengers and savoring incredible views across Colorado, Utah, Nevada, and California.